ga4gh/data-security/AAI/AAIConnectProfile.md

     including Visas, to occasionally check which claims are still valid at the associated /userinfo endpoint in order to establish whether the user still meets the access requirements.

     This MUST NOT be done more than once per hour (excluding any optional retries) per Claim Clearinghouse.
 Any request retries MUST include exponential backoff delays based on best practices (e.g. include appropriate jitter).
 At a minimum, the client MUST stop checking once any of the following occurs:

-    1. The system can reasonably determine that authorization related to these claims is not longer needed by the user.
+    1. The system can reasonably determine that authorization related to these claims is no longer needed by the user.
 For example, all downstream cloud tasks have terminated and the related systems will no longer be using the access token nor any downstream tokens that were authorized by evaluating access requirements against claims in the token.